 Tom Quinn, Campaigns Director for League Against Cruel Sports said: “The North Yorkshire police will be examining footage that appears to shows the prolonged chase of a hare by the Eton beagles.
 Could Britain’s top public school be hunting despite it being very cruel and against the law?

-“Since the hunting ban was introduced, hare hunts use a variety of excuses for their continued existence.
+“Since the was introduced, hare hunts use a variety of excuses for their continued existence.
 Having traditionally hunted hares, they now tend to claim that they are rabbit hunting, trail hunting or even just exercising the dogs in a bid to sanitise their activity.
 But it doesn’t seem that’s what they’re doing in this video”.

 “Eton College has a proud history of teaching many of our leaders in politics, business, the arts and many other fields.
 I am sure that Eton would want to ensure those future leaders are respecting the law at all times.”

 “We urge the North Yorkshire police to investigate this matter without delay and call upon Simon Henderson, Head Master of Eton College, to carry out an internal enquiry”.

 Following a tip-off, League Against Cruel Sports investigators filmed the Eton College Beagles at Buttercrambe in Aldby Park, North Yorkshire during the half-term holidays on Tuesday 27th October.
 It is likely they were there with permission from the landowner.